amikoelvis/wireframing/README.md

 ---

 By using tools like **Figma**, teams can quickly create and collaborate on wireframes, leading to more efficient and user-centered design workflows.

+## 🔑 Key Elements of a Wireframe

+Understanding the core elements of a wireframe is essential for creating intuitive and effective user interfaces.
+Below are the four key components typically found in a wireframe:

+---

+### 1. **Layout Structure**

+Defines the overall arrangement of elements on the screen or page.

+**Purpose:**
+Ensures a consistent and organized visual hierarchy that guides the user's eye and interaction path.

+**Example:**
+A blog homepage might have a three-column layout: a sidebar for navigation, a main column for articles, and a right-hand column for ads or additional links.

+---

+### 2. **Navigation**

+Outlines how users will move through the interface or between screens.

+**Purpose:**
+Helps users understand how to get from one part of the product to another with minimal friction.

+**Example:**
+Including a top navbar with links to "Home," "About," "Services," and "Contact" allows users to easily access key sections of a website.

+---

+### 3. **Content Placement**

+Shows where text, images, and interactive elements will be positioned.

+**Purpose:**
+Enables strategic arrangement of content to highlight important information and improve readability.

+**Example:**
+Placing a hero image and call-to-action button ("Sign Up Now") above the fold ensures they are the first things users see.

+---

+### 4. **Functionality**

+Illustrates how interactive components behave and respond to user actions.

+**Purpose:**
+Focuses on usability by defining how users interact with the interface elements.

+**Example:**
+A wireframe for a login form may include input fields, a "Forgot Password?" link, and a button that triggers authentication logic.

+---

+Each of these elements plays a vital role in shaping the user experience and ensuring the design is both functional and user-friendly before moving to high-fidelity mockups or development.